RumeelHussainbnb/CoreDAODocs/docs/Learn/economics/gas-and-fees.md

 sidebar_position: 2
 ---

-# Gas and Fee Structure in Core DAO Ecosystem
+# Gas and Fee Structure in Core Chain Ecosystem
 ---